MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ## Open web pages in your browser

 It's easier to follow these instructions if you already have the needed web pages open.
 Copy and paste the following parameters to your favorite text editor.
-Here's a list to get you started.
+Here's a list to get you started:

 - VI account ID:
 - video file ID:
 - deployment name:
--
+- access token:

 1. Open the [Azure portal](https://portal.azure.com) in one tab or window, and sign in.
     1. Navigate to the Azure AI Video Indexer account page for the account ID.